irenical/loggy/README.md

 [![][maven img]][maven]
 [![][travis img]][travis]

 A ready-to-use LifeCycle that sets up logging.
 It assumes you're using SLF4J, Logback, Gelf and Jindy.
-If this is not the case, you can easily make your own logging configuration bootstrap using this one as a reference (or not).
+If this is not the case, you can easily make your own logging configuration bootstrap using this one as a reference (or don't).

 ## Usage